melikeyldrm/electrovibration-exp/README.md

 - **Display calibration is for the dev laptop**, not the deployment touchscreen — must be re-measured and updated in the `display` section of `config/experiment.yaml`.

+## Acknowledgment

+Claude (Anthropic) was used as a coding assistant during the development of this project.